Understanding Kubrick: The Shining (1980)

-Content written by Tony Macklin.
-Originally published on June 1, 1981 in Journal of Popular Film and Television.
+Content by Tony Macklin.
+Originally published on June 1, 1981 @ Journal of Popular Film and Television.

 The Shining met the fate of several other Stanley Kubrick films when it came out; most viewers did not like it, so they rejected it.
 Most importantly, they did not understand it in any way which allowed them to deal with it constructively.
 Also, the criticism it received did not clarify the film.
 It remained obscure and confusing to its viewers.